Espaço Cultural José Lins do Rego: José Siqueira Musical Research and Documentation Center

-The José Siqueira Documentation and Music Research Center promotes the various musical aspects produced by Singers, Composers, Musicians and Interpreters of Paraibana, Regional, National and world song.
+The José Siqueira Documentation and Music Research Center promotes the various musical aspects produced by Singers, Composers, Musicians and Interpreters of Paraíbana, Regional, National and world song.
 The styles that make up the collection of the Music Research Center are: Popular, Bandistic, Sacred, Classical, Alternative, Choirs and Festivals.

 The Musical Research Center has a diversified collection containing photographs (black and white, color) and negatives of events promoted by FUNESC and other institutions.
 Its collection consists of the maintenance of a Hemeroteca (clippings from historical newspapers), Classical scores by Brazilian and foreign authors; Books on the musical history of Brazil, Latin American and European, LPs, CDs and DVDs.
 Created by Musicologist Domingos de Azevedo Ribeiro who founded in 1987 the Center for Documentation and Music Research honoring the Musician and also from Paraíba “José Siqueira”, I did not imagine that the growth of this center would be so important for the memory of local, state, regional, national and international music.
 The Center pays homage to the musician José Siqueira - from Paraíba, born in the city of Conceição do Piancó, in 1907.

 He joined the Military School Symphonic Band in Rio de Janeiro.
 He studied at the National Institute of Music, where he graduated in composition and conducting.
 In 1967, he created the Chamber Orchestra of Brazil.
 José Siqueira is also the founder of some entities such as the Order of Musicians of Brazil, Unions and Club Discs.
 He was a founding member of the Brazilian Academy of Music and Brazilian Academy. of Arts and Professor of harmony at the School of Music of the National Institute of Music.
 Conducted in the United States the Radio Symphony Orchestra.

 In the Soviet Union, he conducted the USSR Symphony Orchestra and the Moscow Philharmonic Orchestra.
 In Warsaw and Vienna he was a member of Jurisdiction of Composition and Regency.
 The CDPM is currently coordinated by musician Pedro Osmar Gomes Coutinho. the Musical Research Center is undergoing a renovation of its material, documentary and cultural structure to adapt and renew its collection.
-To this end, it has a Campaign to receive donations of CDs, LPs, DVDs, Sheet Music and Books related to the production of Paraibana music.
+To this end, it has a Campaign to receive donations of CDs, LPs, DVDs, Sheet Music and Books related to the production of Paraíbana music.